srenault/cb2pgn/doc/backlog.md

 ## In Progress 🔄

-### CGO Implementation
+### CGO Support
-    Implement CGO bindings to expose core functionality to Go.
+    Implement a C++ wrapper for the CGO bindings to expose core functionality to Go.
-    Refactor build system to produce a single shared library (`libcb2pgn.so`).
+    The interface exposed to Go should be the same as the JNI interface.
-    Update JNI and CGO implementations to link against the shared library.
+    Update build.sh so it builds both the JNI and CGO wrappers.
-    Split Docker configuration into separate Java and Go build environments.
+    The CGO wrapper should have it's own folder and CMakeLists.txt and depends on `cb2pgnlib`.